 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I want to thank today, as a member for Arviat North-Whale Cove representative from the Inuit organizations that we work with, it really supports my work and the work for my constituents for the Kivalliq Inuit Association representative for Arviat, Tony Uluadluaq.
-I have gone to school with him, never changes.
-From Whale Cove, Guy Enuapik.
-For Tony and Guy, they're almost the same outlook, to move forward to provide change, to fix things that need to be fixed in Whale Cove and Arviat.
-That work that's being done, the Inuit association work in the community is encouraging, and I support them as a member.
+I rise today as the Member of the Legislative Assembly representing Arviat North-Whale Cove to express my thanks to Inuit organizations that we work with.
+It really supports my work and the work I do for my constituents.
+I would like to thank the board of the Kivalliq Inuit Association.
+A board member representing Arviat, is Tony Uluadluag, who is a constituent of mine and someone I went to school with; a person who never changes.
+From Whale Cove is my constituent, Guy Enuapik.
+Together, they seem to generally have the same outlook, and that is to move forward in making changes for the future, to improve things that need to be improved in Whale Cove and Arviat.
+That work that is being done in both Whale Cove and Arviat through the Kivalliq Inuit Association is very encouraging and I support them as a member and I thank them.

-Also, I cant forget these representatives from Arviat David Kuksuk Vice President, and also Kono Tattuinee, President of the Kivalliq Inuit Association.
-As a Member of the Legislative Assembly working with them, we have a good working relationship.
-Thank you, I look forward to positive things in working together.
-I want to thank you, the Kivalliq Inuit Association representatives.
-Thank you, Mr. Speaker.
+Also, I can't forget, from Arviat, Vice-President David Kuksuk, as well as Kono Tattuinee, President of the Kivalliq Inuit Association.
+As a Member of the Legislative Assembly, in working with them, we have a very good working relationship.
+I thank you and I look forward to positive things in working together.
+I want to thank you, the Kivalliq Inuit Association representatives, and this is why I rose, Mr. Speaker.
+Thank you.